geraudmathe/Locomotive-fundamentals/README.md

 LocomotiveCMS is crafted as an engine.

 <i>
-A Rails engine is an application packaged as a ruby gem that is able to be run or mounted within another Rails application.
+A Rails engine is an application packaged as a ruby gem that is able to be run or is mounted within another Rails application.
 An engine can have its own models, views, controllers, generators and publicly served static files.
 </i>
 ([more about engines](http://guides.rubyonrails.org/engines.html))